|

 Paul Revere House

 Built around 1680, the Paul Revere House, owned by the legendary patriot from 1770-1800, is the oldest remaining structure in downtown Boston and also the only official Freedom Trail historic site that is a home.
-Paul and his family were living here when he took his infamous midnight ride.
-Today the house is a site of a museum.
+Paul and his family lived here when he took his infamous midnight ride.
+Today the house is the site of a museum.

 Paul Revere House